-Parrots (Psittaciformes) bond closely together.
-Two parrots may refuse to be separated and crave each other’s company.
-Sometimes, humans see this as monogamous behavior or mating for life.
+Parrots develop close bonds.
+Two parrots may refuse to be separated, always wanting each other’s company.
+Sometimes, humans see this as “monogamous behavior” or “mating for life.”

-Parrots can be monogamous but rarely mate for life, as their primary motivation is reproduction.
+Parrots can be monogamous but rarely mate for life because their objective is reproduction.

-They select a mate and remain loyal for the mating season.
-If unable to reproduce, they’ll find another partner.
-Once the young have grown, they’ll stay together to raise more chicks or find new partners.
+Regardless, parrots choose a mate and remain together for the mating season.
+Once their young leave the nest, they stay together to raise more chicks.

-Sometimes, a parrot will breed with another paired parrot yet remain in the original relationship, allowing the other pair to raise their offspring.
+If they can’t reproduce, they find a new partner.
+Sometimes, a parrot breeds with another paired parrot yet remains in the original relationship, allowing the other pair to raise their offspring.

-Most parrots bond closely with one bird and prefer its companionship over all others.
+Most parrots (Psittaciformes) bond closely with one bird and prefer its companionship over all others.

-These intelligent birds can select favorites, and this bond may be maintained throughout their lifetime.
+These intelligent birds can select favorites, and this bond may continue throughout their lifetime.
 Parrots are long-lived birds, making this favoritism even more profound to humans.

-Parrots may always spend more time with their bonded favorite, even if they mate with other parrots.
-Sometimes, they’ll refuse to mate with other parrots if their bonded favorite dies.
+A parrot may always spend more time with its bonded favorite, even if it mates with others.
+Sometimes, it refuses to mate with other parrots if its bonded mate dies.

-Humans usually perceive monogamy as a romantic connection.
+Humans usually interpret monogamy as a romantic connection.

-The closest comparison that parrots have is reproduction.
+The closest comparison in parrots is reproduction.
 In this sense, parrots aren’t strictly loyal to only one mate for life, sometimes choosing new mates for different mating seasons.
-They may also:

 Parrots don’t always mate for life but are more loyal to their partners than most animals.